Investing

 Cashing Out Your 401(k)

-Rollovers to a New Employer’s 401(k) Account
+Rolling Over to Your New Employer’s 401(k)

-Rollovers to a Traditional IRA or Roth IRA
+Rolling Over to Traditional or Roth IRAs

 Magnified Roth IRA